mlc76520/AAV/README.md

 # (R)AAV
 (Raspberry) Arduino Audio Vizualizer

+This is a music visualization system that displays audio spectrum analyzers, VU meters, and music player information on two OLED displays (128x64 pixels each) connected to a Raspberry Pi.
+Key Components
 Custom-built multimedia box powered by a Raspberry Pi 3B running Raspbian Bookworm, MPD, CAVA, and Pipewire.

 Featuring: